zhouzhihao0319/zhouzhihao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Zhihao Zhou(周致毫), a Data Scientist working at [DSV Air&Sea](https://www.dsv.com/en-us/)(Los Angeles).
 I Lead logistics analytics for the U.S. Cross‑border Omnichannel semiconductor market, focusing on KPI development, performance monitoring, and strategic insights to enhance operational efficiency.
-Before that, i obtained my M.S. degree at Department of Biostatistics, University of Southern California, and i received my B.S. degree (Mathematics) from China Agricultural University.
+Before that, I obtained my M.S. degree at Department of Biostatistics, University of Southern California, and I received my B.S. degree (Mathematics) from China Agricultural University.

 During my time at USC I am very fortunate to be advised by [Prof. Lu Zhang](https://luzhangstat.github.io) of [Division of Biostatistics](https://keck.usc.edu/biostatistics/) from [Keck School of Medicine](https://keck.usc.edu), [University of Southern California(USC)](https://www.usc.edu).